-It is also possible for an infection elsewhere to spread to the mammary glands via the bloodstream.
+It is also possible for infection elsewhere to spread to the mammary glands via the bloodstream.

 Acute septic mastitis: Infected mammary glands may develop an abscess or become gangrenous.

-Nonseptic mastitis: If the milk duct is not properly cleared blockages may occur.
-These cause milk to pool in the mammary gland.
+Nonseptic mastitis: Blockages can occur if the milk duct is not properly cleared which can cause milk to pool in the mammary gland.
 This forms an ideal environment for bacteria growth and can lead to an infection (septic mastitis).
-Nonseptic mastitis is often seen at weaning.
+Nonseptic mastitis often occurs when the kittens start to wean.